 - how might you contribute to the academic community you intend to be a part of?

 - how will they benefit by association with you?

 - what will you do with this degree (teach, research, work in industry or government, etc.)?

 Your academic work

-- What other academic, internship, work, or volunteer experiences will you acquire between now and when you would begin your graduate program?
+- what other experiences— academic, internships, work, or volunteering— will you acquire between now and when you plan to begin your graduate program?

 - what is your GPA in the following areas: overall, year by year, in your major, since you declared your major, etc. look at your transcripts and see if there are other ways of analyzing your GPA that might be of interest to readers or might explain gaps or low points.